Feyerabend/ABC80/abc802/CPM.md

 #### A note on context

-The following primarily focuses on technological developments in microcomputer *operating systems* from the late 70s to the mid-80s, excluding larger systems like workstations and contemporary minicomputers.
-Another topic is the *external computer bus* in this era.
-If operating systems was the departure point for third party vendors of software, the bus could be cosidered as the primary hardware interface to the computer.
+The focus here is on technological developments in microcomputer *operating systems* from the late 1970s to the mid-1980s, deliberately excluding larger systems such as workstations and contemporary minicomputers.
+Another key topic is the *external computer bus* of this era.
+While operating systems served as the launching point for third-party software vendors, the bus could be considered the primary hardware interface to the computer.
-Yes, there were parallel and serial interfaces, but the bus was more fundamental as you could build "anything" from the bus, even construct cards for serial and parallel ports.
+Although there were parallel and serial interfaces, the bus was more fundamental because it allowed for the creation of virtually any peripheral, including cards for serial and parallel ports.

-What is not reflected upon here are contemporary processors, and their entangled history.
-Other neglected stories are economical considerations, the market and its changes, strategical decisions, and so forth in the wider context.
+This discussion does not delve into the contemporary processors and their complex histories.
+Additionally, it overlooks economic considerations, market dynamics, strategic decisions, and other factors in the broader context.

 In retrospect, PC-DOS / MS-DOS emerged victorious, with the IBM PC becoming the new de facto standard  in this market.
 The